darrylwest/priority-job-queue/README.md

 * JOB\_ADDED_EVENT - fired when a new job or a list of jobs are added to the queue
 * JOB\_REMOVED_EVENT - fired when a job is removed from the queue
 * ONE\_SECOND_TICK - fired each second when the real time ticker is running
+* ONE\_MINUTE_TICK - fired each minute when the real time ticker is running
+* ONE\_HOUR_TICK - fired each hour when the real time ticker is running

 ### JobModel